Holic75/Baldurs-gate-dnd-3.5/README.md

  - Damage of Halberds was changed to 1d12
  - Damage of Spears was changed to 1d8
  - Initial number of attacks per rounds for all ranged weapons was set to 1, except for slings and crossbows for which it was set to 0.5; it increases at normal character APR progression and Rapid Shot feat also gives +1 APR with ranged weapons.
  - Moonblade type was changed to longsword (do not worry, Xan can still use it)

 ## 6. Spells

-The saving throws type for most of the spells were changed, now area effect spells are generally checked agains Breath Weapon saving throws, spells changing characters physical condition (death, poison, disease, blindness, polymorph etc) are checked against Death/Poison/Paralyze or Petrification/Polymorph saving throws, all the rest - agains Spell saving throws.
+The saving throws type for most of the spells were changed, now area effect spells are generally checked against Breath Weapon saving throws, spells changing characters physical condition (death, poison, disease, blindness, polymorph etc) are checked against Death/Poison/Paralyze or Petrification/Polymorph saving throws, all the rest - against Spell saving throws.
-For item abilities, area effect ones are generally checked agains Breath Weapon saving throws, all the rest - against Rod/Staff/Wand saving throws.
+For item abilities, area effect ones are generally checked against Breath Weapon saving throws, all the rest - against Rod/Staff/Wand saving throws.

 ### Modified Spells

-- Shield now gives +4 AC bonus which is cumulative with armor, but does not work with shields equiped
+- Shield now gives +4 AC bonus which is cumulative with armor, but does not with shields
 - Chill Touch now acts as close range spell (instead of weapon) and deals 1d8 points of cold damage and bestows -2 penalty to THAC0
 - Burning hands is now and area effect spell (15 ft cone)
 - The saving throw penalties against Spook now no longer increase with caster level
 - If creatures under effect of Sleep are being attacked, they wake up
-- Shoking Grasp now acts as clsoe range spell (instead of weapon) dealing 1d6 electrical damage per level
+- Shoking Grasp now acts as close range spell (instead of weapon) dealing 1d6 electrical damage per level
-- Ghoul touch now acts as clsoe range spell (instead of weapon)
+- Ghoul touch now acts as close range spell (instead of weapon)
 - Horror duration was reduced to 3 rounds
 - Dispel Magic and Remove Magic spells now  dispel with probability equal to 30% + 1% per level (twice for Inquisitors)
 - Animate Dead now summons two skeletons instead of one